Costa Rica–Spain relations: Bilateral relations

 Both nations have signed several bilateral agreements such as a Treaty of Recognition, Peace and Friendship (1850); Agreement on the Recognition of Civil Marriages (1897); Agreement on the Recognition of Academic degrees (1925); Agreement on Dual-Nationality (1964); Agreement on Cultural Cooperation (1971); Agreement on Air Transportation (1979); Agreement on Tourism Cooperation (1983); Agreement on mutual Diplomatic Assistance (1991); Agreement on Judicial Cooperation (1993); Extradition Treaty (1997); Agreement on reciprocal Promotion and Protection of Investments (1997) and an Agreement on Cultural and Educational Cooperation (2000).

 Transportation

-There are direct flights between both nations with Iberia airlines.
+There are direct flights between both nations with Iberia and Iberojet airlines.

 Trade

-In 2016, trade between Costa Rica and Spain totaled US$375 million.
+In 2022, trade between Costa Rica and Spain totaled US$617 million.
 Costa Rica's main exports to Spain include: Edible fruits (citrus and melon peels); vegetables; instruments and equipment for optics, photography or cinematography and legumes, plants, roots and tubers food.
 Spain's main exports to Costa Rica include: Boilers, machines, appliances and mechanical devices; manufactures of cast iron or steel; machines, appliances and electrical equipment and miscellaneous products of the chemical industries.
-Spain is Costa Rica's fifth largest foreign investor with investments totaling US$120 million in 2015.
 Spanish multinational companies such as Mapfre, Telefónica and Zara operate in Costa Rica.